- Basic Information

 - Authors are obliged to include acknowledgments – such as information on co-authors and research participants as well as additional information on financing or grant(s) dispensation via specific research projects – in the texts as submitted.

 - The authors, whose texts have been published in the journal, are entitled to receive two print copies of the journal free of charge.
 Print edition will be sent to them by regular mail.
-Electronic version of the journal is available via open access on the journal’s website.
+An electronic version of the journal is available via open access on the journal’s website (see Archive).

 - Authors submit their manuscripts electronically, via the e-mail address stated above.